-- It will help the foliage grow more dense and beautiful.
+- It will trigger new branches to sprout and foliage will grow more dense and beautiful.

 Sometimes the Ficus ginseng comes with small branches grafted on a larger root.

-- If ever you notice shoots sprouting from below the graft joint, pinch them off: they’re often not the exact same variety as the initial branches.
+- If you notice branches sprouting from below the graft joint, pinch them off: they’re rarely the same variety as the original.

-Not only would the ficus change shape and demeanor, but the grafted branches would be deprived of sap and die off.
-The grafted branches are from small-leaved varieties, and the vigorous root stock comes from larger-leaf varieties.
+Not only would the ficus change shape, grafted branches will be deprived of sap and die off.
+Grafted branches are small-leaved, and the root stock is a large-leaf variety.

 Ficus ginseng losing its leaves